dt-apac-services/site/tutorials/fluentd/fluentdtutorial.md

 Feedback Link: https://dt-apac-services.github.io/site/

 # fluentd-demo

+## Overview

 Getting started with Dynatrace Generic Log Ingestion with [fluentd](https://fluentd.org).

-Generic log ingestion is currently **only** available for Dynatrace SaaS. **This tutorial will not work with Managed.**
+Generic log ingestion is currently **only** available for Dynatrace SaaS.

+**This tutorial will not work with Managed.**

 ## Architecture

+You will install the fluentd service on your laptop.
+This will read a log file and communicate to an ActiveGate.

+Log lines will be pushed to the ActiveGate and then to your Dynatrace SaaS tenant.

 ![fluentd dynatrace architecture](assets/fluentd-demo-system-architecture.png)

 ## Overview

 In this demo scenario fluentd will be installed as a service on your laptop.
 An environment ActiveGate will be installed.

 This can either be installed on a standalone VM (eg. in the cloud) or on your local machine.

 Fluentd will be configured to send it's output to the ActiveGate API endpoint.

 The Fluentd service will watch the log file you specify, parse each log line as it is written and push that log line up to Dynatrace (via the ActiveGate).

-## Step 1: Create Log Ingest Token
+## Create Log Ingest Token
 Create a Dynatrace API token with `Ingest Logs` permissions

-## Step 2: Install ActiveGate
+## Install ActiveGate

 Install a standard environment ActiveGate either on your laptop or a cloud VM.
 If installing on a cloud VM, ensure that port `9999` is open on the ActiveGate.
 Fluentd will need to send data from your laptop to the REST API on this ActiveGate.